 Storm Water Pollution can be split into three general classifications.

 - Litter – cigarette butts, cans, food wrappers, plastic bags, paper and especially news papers that are not picked up.

 - Natural Pollution – leaves, yard clippings or animal feces.

-- Chemical Pollution – fertilizers, oil, paint, gasoline and detergent.
+- Chemical Pollution – fertilizers, oil, paint, gasoline, pool backwash/water and detergent.

 The City is currently repairing storm drain inlets to provide proper drainage related to storm water runoff.
 The public works department has installed storm inlet markers that promote residents monitor what goes down the drainage system.